flycheck/flycheck/doc/contrib/testing.rst

   in various programming languages to test syntax checkers.
 - ``init.el``: A simple init file which initializes a bare-bones Emacs session for the Flycheck test suite.
-- ``run.el``: A simple test runner for non-interactive use, which reads ERT selectors from the command line and runs all matching tests.
+- ``run-tests.el``: A simple test runner for non-interactive use, which reads ERT selectors from the command line and runs all matching tests.

 .. _test-running: